Tencent-RTC/obs-trtc/README.md

 clients for publishing and playing real-time streams.
 Additionally, you can employ open-source tools to construct a real-time streaming platform.

-TRTC(Tencent Realt-Time Communication) cloud services are also available for utilizing a streaming platform with OBS WHIP support, particularly when you prefer not to create your own streaming platform or seek a more stable and dependable platform with dedicated support.
+TRTC(Tencent Real-Time Communication) cloud services are also available for utilizing a streaming platform with OBS WHIP support, particularly when you prefer not to create your own streaming platform or seek a more stable and dependable platform with dedicated support.

-Additionally, TRTC(Tencent Realt-Time Communication) offers a free trial with a certain number of streaming minutes, making it very easy to use.
+Additionally, TRTC(Tencent Real-Time Communication) offers a free trial with a certain number of streaming minutes, making it very easy to use.

 ## Prerequisites